mxochicale/voSciMus/README.md

 * Why would you like to volunteer with the Robots exhibition?

-As a international scientist in the UK doing a PhD in ~~in the area of~~ Human-Robot Interaction ~~I want to be a better scientist, and~~ I believe that volunteering in the Robots exhibition is a win-win situation because of the following two reasons:
+As a international scientist in the UK doing a PhD in Human-Robot Interaction, I believe that volunteering in the Robots exhibition is a win-win situation because of the following two reasons:
-(first)
-my passion for robots begin since I was a child, I remember that I was thrilled to destroy and build things when I was 6, I always want to know ~~who~~ how things work.
+(I) my passion for robots began since I was a child (around six years old), I remember that I was thrilled to destroy and build things.
+I always wanted to know how things worked;
-~~ Therefore, at this stage of my life I am doing research to help humanity using~~ ~~and the area of~~
-~~humanoids robots.~~
-~~has given me much deeper questions as I am advancing.~~ (second)
-My background is in Mechatronics Engineering and since 2014 I am trying to push ~~ing~~ the frontiers of ~~robotic~~ human-robot interaction ~~using NAO (a humanoid robot)~~
+(II) my background is in Mechatronics Engineering and since 2014 I am trying to push the frontiers of human-robot interaction which, I believe, is ideal to answer any questions about humanoid robots.
-...
-~~and with this knowledge, that I am gaining everyday,is very valuable to anyone who is interested in robotics particularly in humanoid robots.~~ ~~the new generation of scientist as well as the humanity to which I am happy to share~~ ~~where, based on my experience of working with NAO (a humanoid robot)~~ ~~I will therefore happily share my knowledge and experience related to humanoid robots.~~ ~~with working with NAO.
-On the other hand,~~

-I feel lucky to have this opportunity to volunteer at the Science Museum because I to enjoy to share knowledge to people of different backgrounds and ages as well as my ~~am~~ astonishment~~ing~~ about the capabilities~~y~~ of humanoid robots ~~ as  well as ~~ to help humanity.
+I feel very lucky to have this opportunity to volunteer at the Science Museum as I enjoy sharing general and specific knowledge regarding humanoid robots to people of different backgrounds, ages and nationalities.
-~~By the way, I do love robots.~~
-~~I love robots and I love science that make my lucky to live in this era and certainly for the time being in the UK~~
-~~One of the main reasons is that I do love robots and I believe in the idea of sharing knowledge to humanity is one way to advance the frontiers of science.~~

 * What skills and experience do you think you could contribute to this role?
-I have been involved in different Open Days at University of Birmingham since 2014 in which ~~where~~ I was promoting the different areas of engineering that are related to robotics.
-Therefore, my skills of communication varying from proving ~~to~~ the basic knowledge of how a robot works ~~the parts of the robots~~ to the state-of-the-art algorithms that are implemented to understand the outside world of the humanoid robot.
+I have been involved in different Open Days at University of Birmingham since 2014 in which I was promoting the different areas of engineering that are related to robotics.
+Therefore, my skills of communication varies from explaining the basic knowledge of how a robot works to the state-of-the-art algorithms that are implemented in humanoid robots to understand the world.
-Additionally, my experience in designing workshop or robotics for children is ideal to create engagement activities that can persuade children ~~for~~ in their future careers in science, technology, engineering and mathematics.
+My experience in designing workshop or robotics for children is ideal to create engagement activities that can persuade children in their future careers in science, technology, engineering and mathematics.
-~~I have the skills and the knowledge to promote robotics and also to show people how humanoid robots are improving the life of humanity in different areas of our society.~~
-~~promote the use of NAO, an humanoid robot, to improve the life of people in diverse areas of our society.~~
+Additionally, I am Mexican which means that my mother tongue is Spanish, that is one of the three languages (Mandarin and English included) with the most native speakers in the world.

 * Employment History